- October 28, 2014

 - August 08, 2007

 IBM releases a WebSphere accelerator that helps customers using SAP servers automate HR tasks.

 For the first time in the U.S., THE VIEW will hold its annual Admin and Lotus Developer events at the same time and in the same venue.
 An estimated 1,000 IT professionals are expected to attend the eighth annual Admin event.

 - April 18, 2007

-Here are step-by-step instructions for importing an unlimited amount of data records into Lotus Notes -- no programming experience required.
+Here are step-by-step instructions for importing up to 8,000 data records into Lotus Notes -- no programming experience required.